tpemeja/Projects/Compiler/README.md

 Project realized in 2019 with Maxime ROSAY

 ## Project description
-In this project, we created compiler generating C code from a language specially created for this project and named "myC"
+In this project, we created a compiler generating C code from a language specially created for this project and named "myC"

 The complier supports the following actions :
 - **declarations** (```int```, ```float```, ```struct```, ```void```, ```pointers```)